A small island getaway, where time slows down to a standstill, that is only a hop, skip and jump from the bustle of Cancún

 Centro – Supmza.
 001, Isla Mujeres, Quintana Roo, Mexico Google Maps

 We had checked out the Happy Cow app to find a vegan restaurant on Isla Mujeres and after reading the reviews of the limited options we settled for Chaya and Cacao.
-It was very easy to find – after all this is a very small Island.
+It was straightforward to find – after all this is a very small Island.
 The restaurant is tiny – so blink and you might miss it.
 Outside there are a couple of small tables that can accommodate about two people.
 There are more tables inside.
-Of course being on holiday we had to sit outside and enjoy the opportunity to people watch.
+Of course, being on holiday we had to sit outside and enjoy the opportunity to people watch.

 The staff were very courteous and we ordered our food, after telling them we were in a bit of hurry.
 It was not long before our food arrived.
 We had chosen two smoothies, a falafel plate and a sandwich.
 The food was very nicely presented and we delicious.
-It was little pricey but that is to be expected in such a touristy area.
+It was a little pricey but that is to be expected in such a touristy area.